Figma (FIGON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Figma Historical Price

-According to the latest data gathered on Figma live price page, the current price of Figma is 51.19USD.
+According to the latest data gathered on Figma live price page, the current price of Figma is 49.47USD.
 The circulating supply of Figma(FIGON) is

 In the past 24 hours, Figma has shown a price movement of